When Multiculturalism Trends...

 When unity and diversity are championed across racial lines without a simultaneous commitment to tackling systemic racial injustice, it creates an unbearable dissonance in the lives of the congregants and discredits Christianity in the face of a watching world.
 That is why people of color are speaking out more and more about the evils of white supremacy.
 You will probably never hear us throw around words like diversity or unity as we are not merely pursuing a multicultural aesthetic but a just society.

 One of the consequences of white privilege, and its inattentiveness to the historic realities of racial injustice, is the way that people of color are often backed into a corner needing to compromise deeply held convictions when they are offered financially rewarding opportunities within these kinds of organizations.
 We are committed to seeking out places and spaces where we can thrive without having to bow the knee to white access.
-More specifically, we are not looking to work with white people who have not had enough self-awareness or compassion to think through the painful consequences of their privilege and indifference to the realities of people of color.
+More specifically, we are not looking to work with white people who have not had enough self-awareness or compassion to think through the painful consequences of their indifference to the realities of people of color.

 Malcolm du Plessis